 Step 1: Reflect.

-The first step, although seemingly obvious, is easily overlooked.
-The first thing you should do is consider why you really do want to attend this particular college.
+The first thing you should do is consider why you want to attend this college.
 Think about it.
-Right now.
-Just take five minutes and come back.
 Take notes.

 What did you come up with?
 Ideally, you came up with specific, academically based reasons that can only apply to your school in question.
-Ideally, you came up with compelling reasons that other schools can’t offer you.
-Ideally, your motivations to attend this school are going to persuade the admissions team that you really are going to grace the school with your presence if they choose to admit you.
+Your motivations to attend this college should persuade the admissions team that you will grace the school with your presence if you are admitted.

-It would be optimal to have these motivations initially, but if you could only come up with generic or location-based reasons, don’t fret.
-You still have time to figure out for yourself why you want to go to this university.
+It would be best to identify these motivations at the beginning of the process, but don’t fret if you can only come up with generic or location-based reasons.
+You still have time to figure out why you want to attend this university.

 Step 2: Research.

-So, find out everything you can about the institution.
+So, learn everything you can about the institution.

-- Research the faculty.
+- Do research on the faculty.
 Try to scout out your future professors and acquaint yourself with them.
-Check out their academic works.
-Let their projects inspire you.
-See whether your interests align with at least some of them.

 Step 3: Determine what not to write.